Chinese tourists are the biggest spenders in the world!

 We are witnessing a new class of Chinese tourists.
 No longer are people of a certain age who travel in organized groups, but instead young people aged between 18 and 35 years.
 They represent 67% of Chinese tourists and belong to the new generation of Chinese born in the one-child policy.
 So they always had access to what they wanted, have been educated and have not really had any money problems.
 Thus, they can travel a little more and enjoy their trips to spend lavishly.

 For some time, the behavior of China is being questioned abroad.
 Indeed, some Chinese tourists will allow oneself to open the exit door during a flight or take forbidden pictures in tourist resorts.
 Thus, the Chinese government has implemented a blacklist punishing actors of these actions.
 But Chinese netizens also react.
-On social networks, several Chinese demand strict action against these Chinese tourists who do not respect the rules and that damage to the reputation of all Chinese people.
+On social media , several Chinese demand strict action against these Chinese tourists who do not respect the rules and that damage to the reputation of all Chinese people.
 Through social networks, the Chinese communicate and condemn bad behaviour of their fellow citizens.
 This will allow progressively, improve China’s image abroad and prevent such incidents from recurring.

 Chinese tourists represent a huge market.
 They are the biggest spenders and like shopping during their stay.
 Moreover, we have noticed a new trend in China, company bosses who organize trips abroad with their employees (read the full article here).
 Thus, this type of trip is a huge issue for foreign countries.
 It is important to welcome them because a group of Chinese tourists represent a great opportunity for the countries that host them.
 Chinese happy with their stay can later share their experience on social networks and this will allow other Chinese to travel too.